also known as: Field of Zoan, Tsoan, City of Rameses, and Tanis

 “No trace of Zoan exists; Tanis was built over it, and city after city has been built over the ruins of that” (Harper, Bible and Modern Discovery).
 Extensive mounds of ruins, the wreck of the ancient city, now mark its site (Isaiah 19:11, 13; 30:4; Ezek.
 30:14).
 “The whole constitutes one of the grandest and oldest ruins in the world.”

-This city was also called “the Field of Zoan” (Ps.
-78:12, 43) and “the Town of Rameses” (q.v.), because the oppressor rebuilt and embellished it, probably by the forced labor of the Hebrews, and made it his northern capital.
+This city was also called “the Field of Zoan” (Psalm 78:12, 43) and “the Town of Rameses”, because that oppressor rebuilt and embellished it, probably by the forced labor of the Hebrews, and made it his northern capital.